tkm3d1a/DB-found-webApp/README.md

 ## SQL Tasks

 - [ ] TODO: Create analysis table
+  - [ x ] Main Table creation
+    - does not includie updating all custom calculations yet
   - [ ] Park-adjusted runs created
     - Calculation is done by pulling info from the Teams Table, BPF
       1. Create RC table